-This article originally appeared on VICE US, and is part of the VICE guide to 2030.
+This story is part of the VICE guide to 2030.
 Reach more here.

 At the end of each day, in a palm-sized lavender notebook, Julia* scribbles down what it's like to be an introvert in a world that prizes extroversion.
 But the notebook isn't the final resting ground for the 22-year-old's thoughts.
 Once edited for clarity or spelling, they'll go on her Instagram, @thegermanintrovert, alongside introvert memes re-posted from other accounts.

 Many of her posts are funny: "I would rather starve than go get lunch with co-workers."
 Others express frustrations: "Forcing an introvert to say something is like putting duct tape on an extroverts mouth."
 And in a post from last August, Julia touched on a reason why introvert memes are appearing in droves online: "I like virtual worlds so much because I'm always able to just leave.
 Meanwhile nothing changes and soon as I'm ready, I'll just come back."

 These qualities of social media—its come-and-go nature, its voluntary participation, and relative anonymity—have made Instagram and other platforms a gathering place for communities of introverts, who share memes about being introverted.
 And as people across the world have become confined to their homes because of COVID-19, introvert memes have also begun to celebrate how an introvert's innate qualities can be an asset to public health.

 There are currently more than 250,000 Instagram posts tagged #introvertproblems and over a million with #introvert.
 Accounts like @Introvertstruggles or @Introvertdear have hundreds of thousands of followers. r/introvert, the introvert subreddit, has more than 200,000 members who share memes and experiences.